philkwek/ID_assignment1_portfolio/README.md

 ## Development Log

+### 21/11/2020

+- Added About Page
+- Edited all html files to link it all together

+### 20/11/2020

+- Redone Nav bar HTML and CSS code to use a Flexbox on Contact me and Projects page
+- Added Logo to Project and Contact me pages
+- Adjusted mobile Nav bar to accommodate new Logo

-### Version 2.0
+### 19/11/2020

 - Added Project page
+- Added Footer to both pages

-### Version 2.1
+### 18/11/2020

-- Redone Nav bar HTML and CSS code to use a Flexbox
-- Added Logo
+- Added Contact me page
-- Adjusted mobile Nav bar to accommodate new Logo